dmyersturnbull/mandos/docs/index.rst

 ``GABA-A receptor; anion channel`` (CHEMBL2093872) is a good, albeit pathological exemplar of why this is important.
 There are 40 subunit-specific targets underneath in human alone.
-Getting annotations listed for ``GABA-A receptor; alpha-3/beta-3/gamma-2`` in one compound but ``GABA receptor beta-3 subunit`` in another. is probably not very helpful.
+Getting annotations listed for ``GABA-A receptor; alpha-3/beta-3/gamma-2`` in one compound but ``GABA receptor beta-3 subunit`` in another.
+For that alprazolam example you'll also get  ``GABA-A receptor; agonist GABA site`` (CHEMBL2109244)

+None of this is likely to be very helpful.
 Although there can be important pharmacological differences between the different assemblies, such a difference in the returned annotations is probably better explained by which assembly or subtype happened to be tested, rather than by any real difference in pharmacology.

-In the summarized text file, targets are also collapsed by name across species.
+In the summarized text file, you may want to collapse annotations across object (target) IDs with the same name.
 That way, you won't have one for mouse, rat, cow, and human.
 The full data with all targets is included in the CSV file.